-Oven bakes are so convenient, especially for large groups, and due to the long oven-time they are usually bursting with flavour.
+Oven bakes are so convenient, especially for large groups, and due to the long oven-time, they are usually bursting with flavor.

 What worked and what didn’t:

 Okay, it did take time to prep, but once in the oven we had plenty of time to on our hand to do other stuff (like mingle, polish off some wine and cheeses before they were all gone..)